 Your Php 50.00 bill is the same as my Php 50.00 bill.
 Same as ERC-20 tokens, your 2 ethers has the same value as my 2 ethers.

 Since we already got a grasp of what an ERC-20 is, we will now go to ERC-721, the standard that is being used in CryptoKitties and other non-fungible tokens (NFT).
-If ERC-20 are like fiat money, ERC-721 are for collectibles.
+If ERC-20 are like fiat money, ERC-721 are for collectibles and digital assets.

 It is reported that Alto.io, together with Singapore’s Cloud Alliance is exploring ERC-721 using Alto’s tools.
 The partnership will also use Cloud Alliance’s MOO Store, an upcoming in-game items trading platform.

 Since ERC-721 are non-fungible tokens and are usually collectibles, think of it like your beloved mint condition Michael Jordan NBA Card that you can trade for a fast-food combo meal to a brand new house and lot.